alicolville/Weight-Tracker/readme.txt

 * Improvement: A user's target weight can now be displayed on bar graphs.
 * Improvement: Measurements have been removed.
 They have now been migrated (along with user data) into Custom Fields.
 * Improvement: Measurements, now custom fields, can now be displayed on bar graphs.
+* Improvement: Export to CSV / JSON performance has been drastically improved.
 * Improvement: 1000s of lines of code optimised and re-factored.
 * Improvement: Various performance tweaks.
 All globals no longer dynamically loaded.
 * Improvement: Caching: Previously, user cache consisted of a large data object per user.
 This would be loaded on every cache lookup.
 Now, instead, the cache object has been replaced with a lookup table of cache keys relating to the user.
 If a sub key is found, the larger, relevant data object is fetched from catch.